C191068/Ali_Khatami_Solidity07/README.md

 here which is about ```2809807930000``` it is a large number becauews decimel does not work well at solidity,according to common knowledge <br>
 the amount will be ```$2809.807930000```

+Price feeds are one of the most powerful out of the box decentralized features you can use your smart contracts to level them up especially for <br>
+Decentralized finance(DeFi)